My name is Al Ingham. This is my site.

 Other things that take my interest are computers, especially web design.
 I currently manage a few websites, and the majority of sites I have built are my own, but also have done a few for close friends.
 I am a regular Tweeter, and it’d be great if you wanted to follow me.
 I also own a Mini, which is my life long dream car to own and drive.
 It comes with it’s problems, but nothing that a few dollars and a few weekend tinkerings with my brother can’t fix.
 I have two cats, and enjoy their independence, but also their cuddles.

 In 2010 I married the love of my life.
 We had been together for 4 years and it was about time.
-It was actually a year for weddings, having gone to 6 of our friends weddings (including my brother's) before embarking on our own.
+It was actually a year for weddings, having gone to 6 of our friends weddings before embarking on our own.
 We got married in a small ceremony with just our immediate family, our pastors who married us, and a family friend who took our photos.
 We didn’t tell anyone (no one from church, work, extended family, friends!) prior to the ceremony and really enjoyed receiving all the “congratulation” texts on our honeymoon.
 By the end of that year, we were proud new homeowners, living next door to two friends I had met through Boys’ Brigade.
-We are also proud Auntie and Uncle to numerous offspring from our siblings.

 Boys’ Brigade has been a big part of my life.
-I joined when I was 8 at 18th Wellington, transferring to 10th Wellington at 12.
-I was a Queens’ Man by the age of 18, Leader from 19, Company Section Head Officer at 23, and Company Captain at 25.
-In 2012, I stepped down from leadership in Boys’ Brigade for personal reasons, mostly because of enthusiasm and other time commitments.
-With it, 10th Wellington Company also closed.
+I joined when I was 8, a Queens’ Man by the age of 18, Leader from 19, Company Section Head Officer at 23, and Company Captain at 25.
+In 2012, I stepped down from leadership in Boys’ Brigade.